 Blinken in Israel to try to seal Gaza truce deal

-The US official arrives as reports suggest optimism over efforts to bring the war to a halt is fading.
+The US official arrives as reports suggest fading optimism over efforts to bring the war to a halt.

 United States Secretary of State Antony Blinken has arrived in Israel as he seeks to seal a truce deal to bring the war in Gaza to a halt.